200 HOUR TEACHER TRAINING &

 Thursday Program: Lead by Yoga Vidya faculty, Meghan Hogan, at Lilananda Yoga.
 Most Thursdays.
 Oct 3, 2019-April 9, 2020 from 9am-3:30pm.
 No class 11/28, 12/26, 1/2, 2/20.

-Other info session dates which include free class and Q&A are August 16 and September 6 at 6 PM
+Info session dates which include free class and Q&A are August 16 and September 6 at 6 PM

 Yoga Vidya trainings are open to students who want to deepen their knowledge and practice of yoga, or want to become certified teachers.
 Faculty and past graduates will be on hand to help answer questions and provide personal insights regarding what Yoga Vidya is and can do for you